 - The weapons and upgrades are protected by 'Fabrication Rights Management'?
 Almost funny enough to make up for the Digital Rights Management protections on the PC version of ME1.

-- The absolute king of this is Conrad Verner.
+- Conrad Verner.
 In the interim between the two games he's attempted (and failed) to take Shepard's place as the galaxy's saviour.
 Bioware uses the opportunity to take potshots at themselves:

 Shepard: So, you just wander the galaxy, righting wrongs?